1st1/async_pep/pep-async.rst

 -------------------------------

 There is a proposal to add similar mechanism to ECMAScript 7 [3]_.
-A key difference is that JavaScript async functions will always return a Promise.
-While this approach has some advantages, it also implies that a new Promise object will be created on each async function invocation.
+A key difference is that JavaScript async functions always return a Promise.
+While this approach has some advantages, it also implies that a new Promise object is created on each async function invocation.

 We could implement a similar functionality in Python, by wrapping all async functions in a Future object, but this has the following disadvantages:

 1. Performance.
 A new Future object would be instantiated on each coroutine call.
-Moreover, this will make implementation of ``await`` expressions slower (disabling optimizations of ``yield from``).
+Moreover, this makes implementation of ``await`` expressions slower (disabling optimizations of ``yield from``).

 2. A new built-in ``Future`` object would need to be added.